zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API routing information

-API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
+The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
 A single route can be used to direct REST calls to multiple resources or API endpoints.
-The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space which is used by an API client to a REST service instance deployment URL.
+The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space.
+This <font color=red> what </font> is used by an API client to a REST service instance deployment URL.
-Currently the routing information consists of two parameters per route.
-Both gatewayUrl and serviceUrl parameters together specify a rule how the API service endpoints are mapped to the API gateway endpoints.
+Currently the routing information consists of two parameters per route: The gatewayUrl and serviceUrl parameters.
+These two parameters together specify a rule of how the API service endpoints are mapped to the API gateway endpoints.

 The following snippet is an example of the API routing information properties.

 **Example:**

 ```